Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 For the same reason, adding new values to an enumeration field (*e.g.*, adding a new UART speed) can also happen with just a mnior version bump.

-.. admonition:: Open Question: Configurable parameters
+.. admonition:: Future Expansion: Configurable parameters

         In the future, we'd like to use the tiny to configure some parameters as well.
 Obvious usecase is to set an I²C address